 WHO RECOMMENDED “WILD HOGS”?
 This furshlugginer film is poorly conceived and predictably pointless!
-It is a biker-comedy (of which we haven’t had one in years—thank Wholly Grommett!) with an impressive if motley cast.
+It’s a biker-comedy (?) with an impressive if motley cast.
 There are four male leads, two roles filled by a couple of serious actors that I enjoy seeing in just about anything.
 Unfortunately, a pair of supposedly funny actors that I rarely enjoy in anything occupies the other two roles.

-Worse than predictable, the movie is d-u-m-b.
-Dumb.
-But the damn movie made us laugh!
+Worse than predictable, “Wild Hogs” is d-u-m-b … but it made us laugh!

-Worse than predictable, the movie is d-u-m-b.
-Dumb.
-But the damn movie made us laugh!
+Worse than predictable, “Wild Hogs” is d-u-m-b … but it made us laugh!

 Wild Hogs also boasts an impressive supporting cast with another fave (and underused) serious actor, along with one of my faveravest ever actresses—even if her talent and scenic value are wasted here.

 First, some background: Harley-Davidson owner and riders have been socializing with one another since forever!
 The company itself has had a tumultuous and interesting history.
 At one point, might have benefited if Brian Wilson had written Little Harley instead of Little Honda!
 Their official organization is the Harley Owners Groups, abbreviated as H.O.G.; hence they are referred to affectionately as hogs.
 1

 If you are of a certain age, then you were probably introduced to Harleys in the movie Easy Rider (1969).
 The two anti-hero-ish protagonists, Wyatt (Peter Fonda) and Billy (Dennis Hopper), rode customized ’50s Hydra-Glides that were dubbed Captain America and Billy Bike in the movie.
 2

 The stars of The Wild Hogs: Martin Lawrence, John Travolta, Tim Allen, and William H. Macy.